fourohfour/dogehelpbot/pages/intro.md

     dogehelpbot explain [Subject]

-where [Subject] is an item from the list below to learn more.
+where [Subject] is an item from the list below to learn more (Without square brackets).
 Alternatively, check in the dogecoin dictionary with the command:

     dogehelpbot dictionary